fylgja/site/src/components/avatar.md

 preview: "avatar.png"
 ---

-The avatar component allows you to make a avatar style with ease.
+The avatar component allows you to make an avatar style with ease.

 ## Installation